thelittlewonder/akhbarwala/README.md

-# akhbarwala
+# Akbarwala 🗞
-Whatsapp Bot to send newspaper every mornign
+Whatsapp Bot to send newspaper every morning

 ## Setting up
 To set up your own version of this Whatsapp bot